sccn/sccn.github.io/tutorials/05_Preprocess/rereferencing.md

 ---
 Re-referencing the data
 ======
-For detailed background theory on re-referencing EEG data please refer to the [Appendix](/tutorials/IV.Appendix/rereferencing_background.html).
+For detailed background theory on re-referencing EEG data, please refer to the [Appendix](/tutorials/IV.Appendix/rereferencing_background.html).
 We describe below how to specify the reference electrode(s) in EEGLAB and to (optionally) re-reference the data.

 Load the sample EEGLAB dataset
 -------------------------

 Select menu item <span style="color: brown">File</span> and press sub-menu item
 <span style="color: brown">Load existing dataset</span>.
-Select the tutorial file "eeglab_data.set" which is distributed with
+Select the tutorial file "eeglab_data.set" distributed with
-the toolbox, located in the "sample_data" folder of EEGLAB.
+the toolbox and located in the "sample_data" folder of EEGLAB.
 Then press *Open*.

 ![Image:Pop_loadset.png](/assets/images/Pop_loadset.png)

 Calculating average reference
 -------------------------

-Calculating average reference is recommended for source localization.
+Calculating an average reference is recommended for source localization.

 Select <span style="color: brown">Tools → Re-reference the data</span> to
 convert the dataset to average reference by calling the [pop_reref.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_reref.m) function.
 When you call this menu item for the